natashamcintyre/makersbnb_challenge/README.md

 user.hire(3)\
 space.hire(user.id=5)

-Extras
+## User Story ##

 ```
 As a User
 so I can list a space
 I would like to sign up

+As a User
+so I can see my reserved a spaces
+I would like to be a able to log in

+As a User
+so I can sceure my account with makebnb
+I would like to be able to log out

+As a User
+so I can add details to a space
+I would like to create description

 ```
 Users can list multiple spaces